 www.primrosecommunityfarm.net

-We strive for sustainability in everything we do.
-The 2009 season will be our 5th season as a CSA farm.
-We grow about 10 acres of vegetables to supply our 200 CSA shares as well as our customers at the Westside Community Farmers Market.
-For share options we have a regular summer share of 20 weeks as well as an every-other week option (10 boxes).
-Both share types run from June through October.
-We also have a winter share for those that want to push their local diet into the depths of winter.
-The winter share has an every-other-week delivery that takes place in November and December.
-You receive 4 boxes total.
+As a certified organic farm, we strive for sustainability in everything we do.
+The 2010 season will be our 6th season as a CSA farm.
+We grow about 14 acres of vegetables to supply our 250 CSA shares as well as our customers at the Westside Community Farmers Market.
+For share options we have a regular summer share of 20 weeks as well as an every other week option (10 boxes).
+This share runs from June through October.
+We also have a winter share for those that want to push their local diet into depths of winter.
+The winter share is an every-other-week delivery that takes place in November and December.
 You can also visit our stand at the West Side Community Farmers Market on Saturday mornings late April through early November to meet us and see what's in season.
 We grow over 50 different kinds of vegetables and fruits including strawberries and sweet corn.
-We will be certified organic for the 2009 season.
+We are a certified organic farm and have always farmed without the use of synthetic inputs.
 We focus on healthy soil to produce high quality food.
 Taking care of the land that we farm is of utmost importance to us.
 We have set aside a portion of our land to restore to tall grass prairie and we are working on planting trees for hedgerows and wildlife habitat.
-We are looking for 20 worker shares for the 2009 growing season.
-Visit our website to download a brochure and support our farm!
-You can view pictures of last seasons shares on our website under the photos section.
+We are looking for 30 worker shares for the 2010 growing season.
+Visit our website to learn more about our CSA or to download our registration form.

 Abraham Bauman